brianlee1597/Coffeeshop-Website/README.md

-A freelance job for a local coffee company
+A freelance job for a local coffee company.
 Github repo connected to AWS